Prerequisites

 - wscat

-1/5/10/20/30/50/100), price aggregation interval ("0" = no aggregation), and multiple subscription flag.
-Set the flag to true to add a subscription alongside existing depth subscriptions.
-Setting the flag to false unsubscribes from all active depth subscriptions.
-Full parameter details: Depth channel.Update message:params is a boolean: true = full snapshot, false = incremental update.
-For local orderbook maintenance, apply incremental updates to the initial snapshot.Authenticate for private channels
+"0" = no aggregation), and the multiple-subscription flag.
+Full parameter semantics, including flag and unsubscribe behavior: Depth channel.Update message:params is a boolean: true = full snapshot, false = incremental update.
+To maintain a local orderbook, apply incremental updates to the initial snapshot.4

 Steps 1–3 cover public channels (no authentication required).
 Steps 4–5